How to Tidy Up Knitted Buttonholes?

 For Vertical Buttonholes

-Tidying Up and Reducing the Stretch
+Tidying Up and Reducing Stretch

 Surrounding Stitches